-Want to make a good brew of coffee without the expense of a machine?
-A French Press is one way that a lot of people enjoy.
+In making a good brew of coffee without the expense of a machine a French Press is one way that a lot of people enjoy.
 But what’s best… a ceramic or a glass French press?
-Here I look at the pros and cos of ceramic vs glass French press coffee makers to help you decide.
+Here I look at the pros and cons of ceramic vs glass French press coffee makers to help you decide.

 Best ceramic french press

 The following table displays a selection of some best ceramic French press options, for you to compare.

 1 large cup or mug size

 The best grind for French Press is coarse and even — for these results you’re coffee grinder matters.